 The term “antichrist”…

-The term “antichrist” is used only 5 times in the Bible.
+Variations of “antichrist” are used only 5 times in the Bible.
 (I John 2:18 (2x), v.22, 1 John 4:3, 2 John 7).
-It is used to describe the future evil man commonly called the “antichrist”.
+It also is used to describe the future evil man commonly called the “antichrist”.
 The term is also used to generally describe anyone who “denies that Jesus is the Christ” (I John 2:22) causing John to also say “many antichrists have arisen.”
 (I John 2:18).
 He also stated of anyone who might oppose Christ that “This is the antichrist, the one who denies the Father & the Son.”
 (I John 2:22).
 When he said that “you heard that antichrist is coming” (I John 2:18), he is referring to the coming End Time man of sin.
 John also uses the term to refer to the general spiritual mindset that denies Christ & which “is coming” upon the earth in the Last Days.
 Today, this mindset is prevalent globally as predicted for the End Times.

 But, John referred to the coming 'man' as “antichrist” only once in his letters in 90 AD.
 [1John 2:18].
 5 years later in 95 AD's vision John was given a closer look at this 1-man, naming him as a 'False Prophet' in Revelation numerous times.